zpok3/Waters-of-Life/README.md

 3. Close the launcher.

 ## Performance
 I recommend capping your FPS to `120` or lower as that is the recommended limit with the High FPS Fix.
-For a list of recommended FPS limiters and how to set them up, please refer to the [Performance Guide](https://performance.moddinglinked.com/falloutnv.html#RecommendedLimiters)
+For instructions on how to set up [Rivatuner Statistics Server (RTSS)](https://www.guru3d.com/download/rtss-rivatuner-statistics-server-download/), please refer to the [Performance Guide](https://performance.moddinglinked.com/falloutnv.html#RecommendedLimiters).

 **DXVK:** Highly recommended, to use it just enable the latest version of **DXVK** under the **Post Installation** separator in MO2.
 Version 2.0 of DXVK requires a GPU that supports Vulkan 1.3 - here are the minimum required GPUs: